 Having supported another fantastic homeless charity, SIFA Fireside, many years ago with some marketing guidance, Tara was delighted to be asked to become a Patron of the charity at the start of lockdown and assist with a campaign to raise £50,000.
 Based in Digbeth, just a few minutes away from Tabor House, SIFA Fireside supports vulnerable adults across the city, helping to get them off the streets and on the pathway to a happier and safer life, providing basics needs such as food, healthcare and a hot shower.

 Like many charities, the Covid-19 pandemic had an immediate effect on SIFA Fireside, as the drop-in centre was forced to close its doors amid Government restrictions.
 As a double whammy, the charity also saw a significant reduction in donations and financial support, as the city prepared for the turbulent months ahead.
+So we stepped in to support with some charity PR activity.

 The SIFA Fireside team was keen to act quickly and engaged local supporters, including Alex Claridge (The Wilderness), to help secure the future of the charity.
 Collectively, the group came up with the concept of the ‘Big Brummie Camp Out’, a city-wide event that would virtually bring people together in lockdown for an enjoyable evening at home, all whilst raising money for the charity.